jaredtanzd/CSC302/docs/W4-MeetingNotes.md

 ###  6. Preliminary project development plan and milestones.

 We discussed and broke down the milestones and development plan of our project.
 In Weeks 3-4, we have to streamline the goal of our project, find a reliable dataset which fulfills the requirements of this goal, complete initial data cleaning and visualization to understand the dataset we are working with.
-Lastly, we will have to push a toy (preliminary) application that is functional and fulfills the requirements stated by Mike Containerize it and ensure it works on all devices.
+Lastly, we will have to push a toy (preliminary) application that is functional and fulfills the requirements stated by Mike.
+Containerize it and ensure it works on all devices.

 Weeks 5-7, we have to dive deeper into creating a prediction model for the